NKIER200/FEWDCoursework-lab3-recipes-/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+Homescreen video is free to download and use: https://www.videvo.net/video/close-up-spreading-tomato-sauce-on-pizza-dough/531657/

 Changes made since creation of plans

 log in system was removed as I felt it was not necessary.